-The expedition runs in the Summer, usually August; it is still at the earliest planning stage.
-More details will appear when available on the Expo 2017 page.
+The expedition runs in the Summer, usually August.
+This year we are in the middle of preparations.
+More details of last years expo are available on the Expo 2017 page.

 For those coming on an Austria expedition for the first time, this great bulk of material can seem a little overwhelming.
 However, it's important for people to have some idea of what they are coming to, in order that they can get the most out of expo.
 It is probably worth starting with the Expedition Primer - a document intended specifically for new expo members, and leading to some of the more important pages which you should read.

 Northern Branch (an informal group of CUCC graduates) first visited Austria in 1976 as something of a reccy, but 1977 saw increased numbers, definite objectives and the first undergraduates from CUCC.
 From 1978, the annual expedition has become largely a CUCC undergraduate-organised affair, but with many exCS (ex-Cambridge Speleologists) still taking part.

 Although originally we camped at Altaussee, by the lake, since 1983 Base Camp has been at Gasthof Staud'n'Wirt, by the Grundlsee road from Bad Aussee, where we are annually made very welcome by Hilde and Karin Wilpernig and family.